-Students at St Mark’s learn Drama and Dance from Preschool through to Year 8.
-Inquiries, lessons and units of learning are focused around students responding to and creating Drama and Dance work as outlined in the IB Primary Years Programme.
+Students at St Mark’s learn Drama from Year 1 through to Year 8.
+Inquiries, lessons and units of learning are focused around students responding to and creating Drama as outlined in the IB Primary Years Programme.

-Throughout the year many aspects of Drama and Dance are covered.
-This includes imaginative play, mime and performance-based work.
-Movement and Dance can stand alone or be integrated through physical theatre into Drama.
+Throughout the year many aspects of Drama are covered.
+This includes imaginative play, improvisation and performance-based work.

 Trinity College Exams